Want to know if you can put parchment paper in an air fryer? Find out when you should use it, if it’s not necessary and so much more.

 Do I Need to Use Parchment Paper in the Air Fryer?

-Parchment paper is an optional accessory for your air fryer that I find extremely useful in certain scenarios.
-It’s used mainly to help with clean up in most recipes and are optional except in a few cases.
+Parchment paper is an optional accessory for air fryers due to their nonstick surfaces, but I find it useful in certain scenarios.
+It’s used mainly to help with cleanup in most recipes and is optional except in a few cases.

-I recommend using parchment paper rounds every time you make one of the following to prevent the foods from sticking into the holes in the basket
+I recommend using parchment paper rounds every time you make one of the following to prevent food from sticking to the air fryer basket to get the best results

 - Air Fryer French Toast Sticks